 Does Sunscreen Prevent Tanning?

-Sunscreen works like a shield for your skin.
+Sunscreen is like a shield for your skin.
 It blocks out UV rays before they can reach your skin.
-Wearing sunscreen is the best way to protect your skin from sunburn and skin cancer, as well as skin aging and wrinkles that can also come from sun exposure.
+Wearing sunscreen is the best way to protect your skin from sunburn and skin cancer, as well as aging and wrinkles that can also come from sun exposure.

-In this blog post, we’ll answer your questions, like “does sunscreen prevent you from tanning?”, “how does sunscreen work?”, and “what happens to your skin while you tan?”, so that you can make the right choices when it comes to protecting your skin.
+We know you have pressing sunscreen questions, like “Does sunscreen prevent you from tanning?”, “How does sunscreen work?”, and “What happens to your skin while you tan?”
+Read on to learn how to make the right choices when it comes to protecting your skin.

-In order for your skin to be effectively protected from UV rays, you have to apply your sunscreen correctly, reapply it often, and wear a high enough SPF.
-Even SPF 100 only blocks 99% of UVB rays.
-So basically, it’s virtually impossible to achieve total and complete protection from the sun.
-There’s always a risk of sun exposure, which is why putting on sunscreen every day is so important.
+To get the most out of your sunscreen, it’s vital to apply your sunscreen correctly, reapply it often, and wear a high enough SPF.
+Even so, SPF 100 only blocks 99% of UVB rays.
+It’s virtually impossible to achieve total and complete protection from the sun.
+There’s always a risk of sun exposure, which is why wearing sunscreen every day is so important.

 SPF fact provided by Environmental Working Group